-Bamboo is a diverse group of plants with over 1,200 species ranging in size from miniatures to towering giants of over 150 feet.
+Bamboo is a diverse group of plants with over 1,200 species ranging in size from very small low growing plants to towering giants of over 150 feet.
 Bamboo is cosmopolitan in origin and is among the most ancient plants in the grass family (Poaceae).
 Bamboo is one of the fastest growing plants on this planet and is most often compared with similarly upright growing trees because of its rigid woody stems that are called culms.
 Some species of bamboo grow one third faster than the fastest growing tree species, with the culms of some species growing over 3 feet per day.
 It is not surprising that with this speed of growth and the ability to harvest within 3-5 years (versus 10-20 for most softwoods) that bamboo has become a staple for many cultures and economies.
 It provides for food needs, medicinal ingredients, the timber for structures, fences, poles and artistic endeavors, the thatch for roofs and basketry and beauty for the gardens.

 In the Garden